hmchen47/DevOps/Networking/CiscoCert/300-208.SISAS/i03-EAP.md

         + ISE 1.2 supports a single AD integration
             + Multiple AD supports if all within same forest and trust is configured
         + ISE 1.3 supports up to 50 AD domains to be joined
+        + Tree structure: Forest (.local) - Domain (x.local, y.local) - Sub-domain (reno.x.local, bushes.x.local)
     + ISE joins AD just like a regular computer
         + Requires administrative rights just for join process
-        + Afterwards join, it needs READ ALL rights at the top of the AD/forest schema
+        + Afterwards join, it needs _READ ALL_ rights at the top of the AD/forest schema

 + Active Directory Integration
-    + ISE and Domain Controller (DC) need to be NTP synchronized
+    + ISE (main controller) and Domain Controller (DC) need to be NTP synchronized
-        + Maximum time skew can be 5 minutes
+        + Maximum time skew can be _5 minutes_
         + In order to validate supplicant certificates
     + Connectivity requirements between ISE and DC
         + Global Catalog ( TCP 3268/3269)